jas0618/sqlalchemy_challenge/README.md

     session.close()

-   * Pleas note when I did try to run the API on the terminal, there was a error on few lines( line 281, line 550 and line 758)
+   * Pleas note when I did try to run the API on the terminal, there was a error on few lines( line 281, line 550 and line 758)- tried my best to resolve the errors( tried to run the API three times and same errors)